ixioph/Thieves_Guild/README.md

-# Order of the Moon
+# Thieves Guild
-Order of the Moon is an exclusive and independent NFT & DAO created for limited distribution between the 22 holders of the token.
-Each token represents one of the 22 Major Arcana of Tarot.
-Tokens cannot be exchanged unless the transaction is signed off on by at least 3 "witnesses."
+Thieves Guild is an exclusive and anonymous NFT & DAO app.
+Ownership of a token grants membership and event access both on and off chain.
+Tokens cannot be exchanged unless the transaction is signed off on by a set number of holders.

 Tokens are updated once every moon cycle for attendees.
-Upon update, experience points are added to the token and it can increase in rank as a show of participation in the order.
+Upon update, experience points are added to the token and it can increase in rank as a show of participation in the guild.

 ## Ranks
-Ranks exist within the order and each rank has varying permissions and responsibilities when interacting with other members both on and off chain.
+Ranks exist within the guild and each rank has varying permissions and responsibilities when interacting with other members both on and off chain.

-### High Priestess
+### Guildmaster
-High Priestess(HP) is the highest rank in the order.
-It is the responsibility of the HP to host and lead the events.
-The rank of High Priestess can be transferred or loaned at any time and exists separate the token.
+Guildmaster is the highest rank in the guild.
+It is the responsibility of the GM to host and lead events.
+The rank of Guildmaster can be transferred or loaned at any time and exists separate the token.

-### Priestess
+### Master Thief
-Priestess is the second highest rank within the order.
-There can be as many as (Q) priestesses in the order.
-Off-chain, a priestess' power is comparable to the HP, but they have limited on-chain permissions.
-Specifically, the Priestess gains an additional vote when the High Priestess isn't present, and they are freely able to promote or demote member ranks.
+Master Thief is the second highest rank within the order.
+The number of master thieves in the guild can be set.
+Off-chain, a MT's power is comparable to the GM, but they have limited on-chain permissions.
+Specifically, the MT gains an additional vote when the GM isn't present, and they are freely able to promote or demote member ranks.

+### Operative
+Off-chain, an operative is no different than a thief.
+On-chain, operatives have additional access including invite and promoting permissions.

+### Scout
+To compliment the Operative, Scouts have planning and organizational permissions for off-chain events, but on-chain they are no different than a thief.

+### Thief
+The basic rank of a full member.

-### Placeholder
+### Apprentice
-The placeholder
+An entry rank.
+Apprentices cannot clone or invite.

 ## Exchanging Tokens
 These tokens are not meant to be easily exchanged.
 The High Priest (owner) and two other holders must sign off on a transaction before it can be initiated on the blockchain.
 The token **can**, however, be loaned out for a single moon cycle to another holder of the token.
 This loaning process allows for a member to assume the rank and responsibilities of the token owner in the event that the owner of the token is unable to make it.